 We are also working to enhance arrangements so that defence professionals can communicate remotely via phone with prisoners from within the court.

-All prisoners with suspected coronavirus are case-managed by HM Prison and Probation Service (HMPPS) and in compliance with Public Health England and Pubic Health Wales guidelines.
+All prisoners with suspected coronavirus are case-managed by HM Prison and Probation Service (HMPPS) and in compliance with Public Health England and Public Health Wales guidelines.

 The safety and security of all court custody users (including visitors) is primarily the responsibility of the HMPPS PECS.
-In collaboration with HMCTS, PECS is completing their own detailed risk assessments of court custody suites.
+In collaboration with HMCTS, PECS have completed their own detailed risk assessments of court custody suites.
 This includes identifying the number of detainees and visitors that can safely be accommodated in the cell area while maintaining social distancing.

 PECS and HMCTS are also working jointly on a full assessment as to the operability of phones and alternative solutions where issues are identified.